SL9M/wavephoenix-utility/README.md

 ## Credits
 Credit for the WavePhoenix Utility project largely goes to loopj for creating the core WavePhoenix project.
 Without Loopj's hard work, this tool would have no reason to exist.

 Special thanks to members of the GameCube modding community for inspiring me to solve this issue.
-Providing support has been

 Built with Python & Qt6, packaged using PyInstaller.